romilly/pi-towers-workshop/manuscript/Chapter6.md

 ##More stuff the micro:bit can do

 The micro:bit has a lot of additional hardware that we haven't covered in this workshop.
-There's an accelerometer which can detect when the micro:bit is moved or shaken.
 There's an electronic compass which can tell you where North is.
 There's a radio, which means that two more micro:bits can send signals to each other.